Understanding Your Body

 - Stress prevention techniques

-- Protecting the gut and nervous system from the effects of day-to-day stress
+- Protect the gut and nervous system from effects of day-to-day stress

 But first, let’s examine the individual nature of your intestinal health.